 With one blue eye and one eye ranging from copper through yellow to green, this shining white cat from Thailand captures the imagination.
 Khaomanee (sometimes seen as Khao Manee) means White Gem and is thought to have been a favorite in the royal palaces.
 A heart-shaped face with high cheekbones and a brilliant white coat like diamonds belie the naughtiness of these stunning cats, but their devotion to you will have you admiring the naughtiness that these intelligent cats so enjoy as they entertain you with their antics.

 Several related breeds have their origins, ancient origins, in Thailand.
-The Siamese (Wichien-maat), the Burmese (Suphalak), and the Korat (Dork Lao)—and the Khaomanee.
+The Siamese (Wichien-maat), the Burmese (Suphalak), the Korat (Dork Lao) and the Khaomanee.
 The first three breeds are well-established in the West but the Khaomanee has remained a well-kept secret in its native Thailand.
-Like the other breeds, we find references to the Khaomanee in the Tamra Maew (an ancient collection of Thai cat poems from 1350) although in that text it is called the Khao Plort.
+Like the other breeds, we find references to the Khaomanee in the Tamra Maew (an ancient collection of Thai cat poems from 1350).
+Although in that text, it is called the Khao Plort.
 While the eyes were originally referred to as the color of mercury, the eye color was changed to reflect the odd-eyed cats that were considered lucky and also to have the yellow eyes like canary diamonds that breeders also favored.